okdv/colormap/CONTRIBUTING.md

 npm run build
 ```

 This will generate a `/build` dir with static assets.
 You can preview the production build with `npm run preview` or using the provided docker-compose (nginx).
 Or really any web server.
-There is also a `docker-compose.yaml` and `nginx.conf` provided for those that prefer containers.

 Commit messages should follow this format: `<type: chore, feat, fix>: <description> <rel issue number>`

-### Step by step (**please read if a first time contributor**)
+### Instructions

 I want this project to be easy to hop in for everyone.
 Rather this is your first contribution ever, or your thousanth.
 This is a detailed instruction in getting started.
 Worth reading at least once, especially if this is your first time contributing to the project.
 If you have any questions don't hesitate to create an issue.